 Thus, treated wastewater, or recycled water, is an important asset to the region, because it can be a reliable, non-potable water source in the future.
 All three of the public agencies mentioned above are in various stages of implementing recycled and/or non-potable water systems for irrigation, golf courses, parks, medians, etc., or to recharge it into local groundwater basins.
-The Yucaipa Valley Water District is expected to begin implementing its recycled water system in 2015.
+The Yucaipa Valley Water District will receive its permit to deliver recycled water in 2016.

 As mentioned in Section 1.0, salinity is a growing concern in California, and recycled water is high in dissolved solids or salinity.
 While recycled water is a huge potential benefit to the region, its use as a water supply will require desalting.
 Desalting is an expensive operation that requires brine disposal, a costly process.
-The Yucaipa Valley Water District is constructing a desalination plant and brine disposal pipeline.
-Once this is complete, it will be able to utilize recycled water in lieu of groundwater or imported water for non-potable uses, primarily irrigation and construction water.
+The Yucaipa Valley Water District has constructed a desalination plant and brine disposal pipeline.
+Once this is permitted, it will be able to utilize recycled water in lieu of groundwater or imported water for non-potable uses, primarily irrigation and construction water.

 The City of Banning is moving towards a recycled water system, and the City of Beaumont, which owns a sewage treatment plan, and the Beaumont Cherry Valley Water District, which is the water purveyor in the City and surrounding areas, are in talks to distribute the City's treated effluent as part of a recycled water system owned by BCVWD.
 Beaumont Cherry Valley Water District is also discussing construction of a joint pipeline with the Yucaipa Valley District that would enable the two agencies to eventually move recycled water from one area to the other as needed.
-In the near term, it is anticipated that recycled water would be pumped from the YVWD treatment plant to the Beaumont and Cherry Valley area.